NLnetLabs/routinator/source/index.rst

     .. |twitter| image:: https://img.shields.io/twitter/follow/routinator3000?style=social
                 :target: https://twitter.com/routinator3000/

-Routinator 3000 is free, open source :term:`RPKI <Resource Public Key Infrastructure (RPKI)>` Relying Party software written by `NLnet Labs
+Routinator 3000 is free, open source :abbr:`RPKI (Resource Public Key Infrastructure)` Relying Party software written by `NLnet Labs
 <https://nlnetlabs.nl>`_ in the Rust programming language.
 The application is
 designed to be secure and have great portability.
 It is a lightweight implementation that can run effortlessly on minimalist hardware.

-Routinator connects to the Trust Anchors of the five Regional Internet Registries (RIRs) — APNIC, AFRINIC, ARIN, LACNIC and RIPE NCC — downloads all of the certificates and :term:`ROAs <Route Origin Attestation (ROA)>` in the various repositories, verifies the signatures and makes the result available for use in your BGP workflow.
+Routinator connects to the Trust Anchors of the five Regional Internet Registries (RIRs) — APNIC, AFRINIC, ARIN, LACNIC and RIPE NCC — downloads all of the certificates and :abbr:`ROAs (Route Origin Attestations)` in the various repositories, verifies the signatures and makes the result available for use in your BGP workflow.

 It is a full featured software package that can perform RPKI validation as a one-time operation and store the result on disk in formats such as CSV and JSON,